YarboJanks/buffered.io/source/corelan/index.md

 Finally, we offer you post-training support as well.
 If you have taken the course and you still have questions afterwards, we will help.

 For more details see the official [Corelan Advanced][] course details page.
 In order to sign up for the [Corelan Advanced][] course, you must first have completed the [Corelan Bootcamp][].
 Exceptions made be taken, but they must first be discussed with Peter.
+People wishing to take this course not only have an understanding of ROP chains, they must also be able to _write_ ROP chains themselves.

 If you wish to attempt the Advanced course without taking the Bootcamp, please email [oj@beyondbinary.io][email] to discuss.

 ## Should you do both?